7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook the Low FODMAP Tuna Pasta
+Cook the Low FODMAP Tuna Pasta recipe

 Day 6 Dinner: low FODMAP Sweet & Sour Chicken